How much is 19 weeks pregnant in months? Women have their 19th week of pregnancy on fifth month or in the second trimester.

 What Happens to the Baby

+What does baby look like at 19 weeks pregnant?
 You might have noticed that the baby’s movement this week become more active than before.
 Moreover, the baby begins to move intelligently, reacts to light, to mother’s voice and to other sounds.
 The baby’s brain and respiratory system continue to develop.
 The bronchus and the lungs are also formed during this period.

 The baby’s body is covered with white and gray substance, because sebaceous glands work actively during this phase.
 They product a lubrication that protects the baby from harmful microorganisms and amniotic fluid.